 The live animal traps best known to the general public in North America are those put out by the Havahart company.
 These traps are fun and durable.
 They are also effective live-trapping devices, in terms of how well they work to capture a pest.
 Since pests are trapped unharmed and later released (relocated), the humane sometimes prefer this method of garden pest control.
 However, the devil is in the details.

-Releasing and relocating animals after a successful capture can be problematic.
+Relocating and releasing animals after a successful capture can be problematic.

-Since Havahart sells the best-known live animal traps, I will refer to their product line in order to describe the devices in question and introduce you to their pros and cons.
+Since Havahart sells the best-known live animal traps, this review will refer to their product line in order to describe the devices in question and introduce you to their pros and cons.

-- Simple and safer to have around kids than conventional traps.
+- It is simple and safer to have around kids than conventional traps.

-- I found the quality of their customer service questionable when I contacted the company.
+- This reviewer found the quality of their customer service questionable when he contacted the company.

-- The thorny issue of what to do with the pest after capture.
+- Then there is the thorny issue of what to do with the pest after capture.

 - The Havahart Company provides tips for selecting the correct size and instructions for using the trap.

 - Traps have two doors.
-Havahart.com explains when it's better to use one door, and when to use both.
+Havahart.com explains when it is better to use one door, and when to use both.

 - Construction: sturdy wire mesh, galvanized for maximum resistance to rust and corrosion.